-15) A money flow in the circular flow diagram is

-i) the government's collection of taxes

-ii) Chevrolet's production of SUVs

-iii) Nike's payment of wages to its workers

-A) i and iii

-B) i, ii and iii

-C) i only

-D) ii only

-E) ii and iii

-Answer: A

-Topic: Circular flow model

-Skill: Level 2: Using definitions

-Section: Checkpoint 2.3

-Status: New

-AACSB: Reflective thinking

-- 16) A real flow in the circular flow diagram isa firm's payments of wages to its workers.
+16) A money flow in the circular flow diagram is i. the government's collection of taxes. ii.
+Chevrolet's production of SUVs. iii.
+Nike's payment of wages to its workers.
+A) i and iii B) i, ii and iii C) i only D) ii only E) ii and iii Answer: A Topic: Circular flow model Skill: Level 2: Using definitions Section: Checkpoint 2.3 Status: Old AACSB: Reflective thinking a firm's payments of wages to its workers.

-- ii) a household's purchase of a new car.

-- iii) a farmer's use of land to grow corn.

-A) ii and iii

-B) i only

-C) i and iii

-D) ii only

-E) i, ii and iii

-Answer: A

-Topic: Circular flow model

-Skill: Level 2: Using definitions

-Section: Checkpoint 2.3

-Status: New

-AACSB: Reflective thinking
+17) A real flow in the circular flow diagram is

+i. ii. a household's purchase of a new car. iii. a farmer's use of land to grow corn.
+A) ii and iii B) i only C) i and iii D) ii only E) i, ii and iii Answer: A Topic: Circular flow model Skill: Level 2: Using definitions Section: Checkpoint 2.3 Status: Old

-17) An example of a real flow in the circular flow diagram is A) a household's supply of work effort at its new business.
+18) An example of a real flow in the circular flow diagram is A) a household's supply of work effort at its new business.
 B) the government's payment of wages to a soldier.
 C) Nike's payment of wages to workers in China.
 D) your county's collection of property taxes.
 E) a teacher's salary at the local high school.
-Answer: A Topic: Circular flow model Skill: Level 2: Using definitions Section: Checkpoint 2.3 Status: New AACSB: Reflective thinking
+Answer: A Topic: Circular flow model Skill: Level 2: Using definitions Section: Checkpoint 2.3 Status: Old AACSB: Reflective thinking

-18) An example of a money flow in the circular flow diagram is
+19) An example of a money flow in the circular flow diagram is

 A) a student's payment of tuition to her university.

 B) the government's operation of the court system.

 C) the government's financing of the national debt.

 D) a firm's production of goods to sell to a foreign country.

 E) a farmer's use of land to grow wheat.

 Answer: A

 Topic: Circular flow model

 Skill: Level 2: Using definitions

 Section: Checkpoint 2.3

-Status: New
+Status: Old

 AACSB: Reflective thinking

-19) As the circular flow model shows, the factors of production flow from A) firms to households through the factor market.
+20) As the circular flow model shows, the factors of production flow from A) firms to households through the factor market.

 B) households to firms through the factor market.

 C) firms to households through the goods market.

 D) households to firms through the goods market.

 E) the goods market through firms to the factor markets.

 Answer: B

 Topic: Circular flow model

 Skill: Level 2: Using definitions

 Section: Checkpoint 2.3

-Status: NAU
+Status: Old

 AACSB: Reflective thinking